- September 18, 2013

 In "Foul Play," become the daemon-hunter Baron Dashforth in a side-scrolling co-op brawler set on a theater stage.
 Perform impressive takedowns and attacks, and use stage-tricks to keep your audience enthralled.
 Play single-player or with a friend in local or online co-op, and discover the truth about the mysterious Foul Play.
 Explore 22 acts, fight over 50 enemies, and learn 12 electrifying stage-tricks.
 The game features beautifully animated scene changes and a "Daemon Diary" that charts your daemonology discoveries.

-- Foul Play features a unique theater setting that adds charm and humor to the gameplay, making it a refreshing take on the beat 'em up genre.
+- Unique and charming theater setting that adds a fresh twist to the beat 'em up genre.

-- Technical issues, such as crashes and poor controller support, have been reported, detracting from the overall experience.
+- Technical issues such as crashes and lack of resolution options detract from the experience.

 “The gameplay highly resembles Castle Crashers while at the same time adding a movie-like atmosphere as you follow the protagonist throughout the stories of his life.”